 - Protoarchegoniate – Mehra (1963)

-There are two theories which interpreted the nature, relation and origin of alternation of generation in the phylogeny of land plants.
+There are two theories that interpreted the nature, relation, and origin of alternation of generation in the phylogeny of land plants.

 The type of Algal ancestors that gave rise to the land plants was a haploid plant.
 They assume that sporophyte generation evolved after the colonization of land by gametophyte plants.
 They cite examples of Choleochaete for explaining the origin of a sporophytic generation.

-The sporophyte is simply the modification of gametophyte.
-The ancestor green algae had two morphologically similar haploid and diploid generation.
-The gametophytic generation underwent reduction and the sporophytic generetion evolved structural complexity after invading the land.
-They cite examples of Ulva, Fritschiella, Cladophora as the possible precursors of the land.
+The sporophyte is simply the modification of the gametophyte.
+The ancestor green algae had two morphologically similar haploid and diploid generations.
+The gametophytic generation underwent reduction and the sporophytic generation evolved structural complexity after invading the land.
+They cite examples of Ulva, Fritschiella, and Cladophora as the possible precursors of the land.